loloToster/openweather-api-node/README.md

 **Description:**

-Sets global location by provided coordinates
+Sets global location by provided coordinates.

 **Arguments:**
 * **lat** - latitude of the location